-The astronomical clock is visited by astronomical numbers of tourists, and it’s been a spectacle since 1410.
+The Prague astronomical clock, also known as Prague Orloj, is visited by astronomical numbers of tourists each year.
+It’s been a draw since 1410.

-Even though it’s on a tower, it’s right here at ground level so that passing astronomers can see it in detail.
+The clock sits on a clock tower although it’s close to ground level so that passing astronomers can see it in detail.

 If you look at the upper face, there’s a lot of information to take in.

-The outermost ring of symbols has Gothic numerals reflecting the older form of local time, usually called Italian time, which measured the day starting at sunset.
+On the outermost edge, you'll find a black background with gold numerals reflecting the older form of Old Czech time, also known as Old Bohemian time or Italian time, which measured the day starting at sunset.

-There’s also a star hand that indicates sidereal time, which would help astronomers picture what the sky would look like that night.
+A third dial, one with a small star on the tip, indicates sidereal time, which helped astronomers picture what the sky would look like that night.

-That’s just the upper face – the lower face is a calendar, showing the months and the zodiac signs.
+That’s just the upper face.
+The lower face is a calendar dial, with medallions showing the months and the zodiac signs.

 What appears from a distance to be a gray circle around the whole face is actually the most detailed part.